Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * **MAX_ACK_REQUESTS**: 8
 * **Tile**: size is 3 bytes (24 bits)
 * **Retransmission and inactivity timers**:
   LoRaWAN end-devices do not implement a "retransmission timer".
-At the end of a window the ACK corresponding to this window is transmitted by the network gateway (LoRaWAN application server) in the RX1 or RX2 receive slot of end-device if tiles are missing.
+At the end of a window or a fragmentation session, corresponding ACK(s) is (are) transmitted by the network gateway (LoRaWAN application server) in the RX1 or RX2 receive slot of end-device.
-  If this ACK is not received the end-device sends an all-0 (or an all-1) fragment with no payload to request an ACK retransmission.
+  If this ACK is not received the end-device sends an all-0 (or an all-1) fragment with no payload to request an SCHC ACK retransmission.
 The periodicity between retransmission of the all-0/all-1 fragments is device/application specific and may be different for each device (not specified).
 The SCHC gateway implements an "inactivity timer".
 The default recommended duration of this timer is 12 hours.
 This value is mainly driven by application requirements and may be changed by the application.

 The following fields are different: